shreyasgowda63/NS_3/doc/manual/source/events.rst

 to build "adapters" which provide small behavior modifications to one of the core `SimulatorImpl` engines.
-The adapter base class is `SimulatorAdapter`, itself derived from `SimulatorImpl`.  `SimluatorAdapter` uses the PIMPL idiom to forward all calls to the configured base simulator engine.
+The adapter base class is `SimulatorAdapter`, itself derived from `SimulatorImpl`.  `SimluatorAdapter` uses the `PIMPL (pointer to implementation) <https://en.cppreference.com/w/cpp/language/pimpl>`_ idiom to forward all calls to the configured base simulator engine.
 This makes it easy to provide small customizations just by overriding the specific Simulator calls needed, and allowing SimulatorAdapter to handle the rest.

 There are few places where adapters are used currently: